 Constance of Castile was born in 1354 at Castro Kerez, Castile.
 Her father was Peter, or Pedro, king of Castile.
-Although he had earned himself the nickname of Peter the Cruel, he was also known as Peter the Just.
-In 1353 Peter had married, in secret, Maria de Padilla, who would bear him 4 children; of which Constance was the 2nd oldest.
+Although he had earned himself the nickname of Peter the Cruel, he was also known as Peter the Just, depending on whether you were talking to his enemies, or his friends.
+In 1353 18-year-old Peter had married, in a secret ceremony, Maria de Padilla, who would bear him 4 children; of which Constance was the second oldest.

-In the summer of 1353 Peter had been practically forced to marry Blanche de Bourbon, by his mother and had had to deny that a marriage ceremony with Maria ever took place.
+In the summer of the same year, a couple of months shy of his 19th birthday, on 3rd June, Peter had been practically coerced into marriage with 14-year-old Blanche de Bourbon, by his mother, Maria of Portugal, and his counsellors.
+Blanche was the daughter of Peter I, Duke of Bourbon, and Isabella de Valois; through her mother, Blanche was a cousin of the king of France.
+As a consequence of the marriage, Peter was forced to deny that a marriage ceremony with Maria ever took place.
 However, almost immediately after the wedding, Peter deserted his new bride and returned to Maria.

 Little is known of Constance’s childhood.
 She was around 7 when her mother died, her sister Isabella was a year younger and their baby brother, Alfonso was about 2.
 Alfonso would die in 1362.